Round Belt Pulleys Information

 Grooves on a round belt pulley are intended to provide guidance for the line as it travels the perimeter of the pulley, and in transmission applications they are also responsible for maintaining friction on the line to transmit motion.
 The grooves of a pulley can often serve a range of line diameters.
 Two different types of grooves exist: the round groove, which offers minimal friction and torque transmission, but is adequate for guidance; and the trapezoidal groove, which wedges a belt between opposing surfaces to optimize friction and is preferred for transmission applications.
 Rounded-groove pulleys are sufficient for tackle configurations, or as idler pulleys to reroute or stabilize transmission belts.
 Pulleys may utilize adjacent circumferential grooves to accommodate multiple drives on one axle.

-The line is the physical linkage which exerts force around a pulley's axle.
-Round belts and o-ring belts are explicitly meant to cooperate with round belt pulleys and are the preferred choice for transmitting motion between axles.
+Round belts and o-ring belts are explicitly meant to operate with round belt pulleys.
 Nitrile rubber, neoprene, polyurethanes, and natural rubbers are the most common materials of construction.
 These elastomeric belts are typically between 1/16" to 3/4" of an inch thick, and must be taught upon installation to maintain friction against the pulleys.
 The segment of the round belt in contact with the pulley experiences some deformation from its typical round cross section.
 Belts are also abrasion resistant, easily replaces, non-marking, and can feature ESD or UV resistance or ridges to better engage the pulley.

 In block and tackle configurations, the line has two distinct ends, one of which is attached to a stationary point above the load.
 The line is threaded through at least one pulley (although at least two pulleys are required to create an advantage) and force is exerted on the loose end of the line to create lift.
 In this instance, ropes and cables are exceptionally more useful and can withstand much heavier burdens.
 An unconstrained but manageable length of line is helpful due to the additional travel needed to raise a weight to the required height.